Does Composite Decking Come in 24 Foot Lengths?

-Choosing the right length of decking boards can have a significant impact on a deck’s performance.
-Composite decking boards come in various sizes and styles, and there are advantages and disadvantages to each option.
-One question may come up; do composite decking come in 24 foot lengths?
+Choosing the right length of decking boards can have a significant impact on a decking performance.
+Ultradecking composite boards come in various sizes and styles, and there are advantages and disadvantages to each option.
+One question may come up: does composite decking come in 24 foot lengths?
 And what are the benefits and drawbacks of using such long decking boards?

 Can You Get a 24-foot Long Composite Decking?

 Most decking boards on the market have lengths spanning from 6″ to 20″.
 If you visit your local supplier, these are the ones you will likely find.
 But as for 24-foot boards, you may have a more difficult time finding them.
 Fortunately, while still significantly rarer, extra-long PVC and composite decking boards are much easier to find than wood boards of the same length.
 You may find a few suppliers that have them in stock.